felias-fogg/dw-link/docs/manual.md

 - have thrown out ATtiny13 since it behaves strangely
 - added that disabling debugWIRE is now done automatically
 - added dw-server.py
-- added description of the GUI gede
+- added description of Gede